Doctor Sleep (2019 film): Possible sequel

 Prior to the film's release, Warner Bros. had enough confidence in the film that they hired Flanagan to script a prequel with the working title Hallorann, focusing on the character of Dick Hallorann.
 Following the disappointing box-office performance of Doctor Sleep, the project was scrapped.
+However, with the success of the HBO series It: Welcome to Derry, plans for a spin-off focusing on Hallorann have been discussed.

 Flanagan also confirmed that he was interested in directing a sequel focused on Abra Stone, and that he had asked King, who was open to the idea.